Clarksville, New Hampshire

 Clarksville is a town in northern Coös County, New Hampshire, United States.
 The population was 294 at the 2020 census.
-It is part of the Berlin, NH–VT Micropolitan Statistical Area.
+It is part of the Berlin, NH-VT Micropolitan Statistical Area.

 History

-The first census taken was in 1830; there were 88 residents.

-Clarksville was incorporated in 1853, but known as "Dartmouth College Grant" until 1872.
-Clarksville derives its name from the Clark family, who cleared the land for settlement.
-The area was originally part of a tract granted to Dartmouth College; sections were sold off by the college to raise money.
+The area was originally known as "Dartmouth College Grant" and was part of a tract granted to Dartmouth College; sections were sold off by the college to raise money.
 It was purchased by Benjamin Clark of Boston and Joseph Murdock of Norwich, Vermont.
+The first census taken was in 1830, at which time there were 88 residents.
+It was incorporated in 1853, and renamed Clarksville in 1872 for the Clark family.

 In the late 19th century, major industries included starch and maple sugar.
-For many years the largest employers in town have been logging companies.
+Logging companies have been the primary employers in town for many years.

 Geography

 Clarksville is bordered to the north and west by Pittsburg, and to the west by one mile of waterfront on the Connecticut River (across from the village of Beecher Falls, in the town of Canaan, Vermont).
-To the south are Stewartstown, Dixville and Dix's Grant.
-The east borders on Atkinson and Gilmanton Academy Grant.
 The 45th parallel north passes through the town.

 New Hampshire Route 145 traverses the western end of the township, running south from Pittsburg village into Stewartstown.
 Prior to the construction of U.S. Route 3 along the Connecticut River, this was the only road north to Pittsburg.

 According to the United States Census Bureau, the town has a total area of 161.5 km2, of which 156.3 km2 are land and 5.2 km2 are water, comprising 3.24% of the town.
 The highest point in Clarksville is Crystal Mountain, at 3230 ft above sea level, near the town's southern border.
 Significant water bodies include portions of Lake Francis, Clarksville Pond, Carr Pond and Dead Water Stream.
 The western two-thirds of Clarksville lies within the Connecticut River watershed and the eastern third in the Androscoggin River watershed.
 Clarksville's town hall, elevation 1980 ft, is the highest town hall in the state.
 (The town hall of Washington is located at a lower elevation—1507 ft—but has other village development there, and is therefore the highest town center in the state.)